DiscipleTools/disciple-tools-channels-twilio/README.md

 #### Direct Usage

-The Disciple Tools - Channels - Twilio plugin can be decoupled, so as to work independently of the Disciple Tools - Bulk Magic link Sender plugin; in order to send messages directly.
+The Disciple Tools - Channels - Twilio plugin can be decoupled, so as to work independently of the Disciple Tools - Magic Links plugin; in order to send messages directly.

 In order to make use of this functionality; simply call the following action: